kmjones1979/rps-vibe-code/README.md

 # 🎮 Rock Paper Scissors on Ethereum

-A decentralized Rock Paper Scissors game built with Scaffold-ETH 2.
-This project demonstrates how to build a simple but complete dApp with smart contracts and a React frontend.
+A decentralized Rock Paper Scissors game built with Scaffold-ETH 2, featuring a secure commit-reveal pattern to prevent cheating.
+This project demonstrates how to build a fair and transparent dApp with smart contracts and a React frontend.

 ## 📚 Table of Contents